Peter Ralph Randall: Retirement and death

-From 2002, Peter and Isobel Randall spent much of their time in the United Kingdom, establishing a home in the West Midlands.
-In 2007 both became naturalised British citizens, while retaining their South African citizenship.
-During 2005 - 2006 the South African History Archives (SAHA) obtained from the State Archives copies of all the reports and recommendations from BOSS and the security police relating to Randall.
+From 2002, Peter and Isobel Randall spent much of their time in the United Kingdom, establishing a new home and enjoying their retirement.
+In 2007, they both became naturalised British citizens while retaining their South African citizenship.
+During 2005–06, the South African History Archives (SAHA) obtained from the State Archives copies of all the reports and recommendations from BOSS and the security police relating to Randall.
 A copy of the documentation was given to Randall and another copy is archived by SAHA at Wits.